Canon 1D X Mark II vs Panasonic LX100

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the LX100 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the LX100 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the LX100 does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D X Mark II vs Panasonic LX100